websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/defining-entities/adding-model-hints.md

 </model-hints>
 ```

 The root-level element is `model-hints`.
 Model entities are represented by `model` sub-elements of the `model-hints` element.
 Each `model` element must have a `name` attribute specifying the fully-qualified class name.
 Models have `field` elements representing their entity's columns.
-Lastly, `field` elements must have a name and a type.
+Finally, `field` elements must have a name and a type.
 Each `field` element's name and type maps to the name and type specified for the entity's column in the service module's `service.xml` file.
 Service Builder generates all these elements for you, based on the `service.xml`.

 To add hints to a field, add a `hint` child element.
 For example, you can add a `display-width hint` to specify the pixel width to use in displaying the field.
 The default pixel width is `350`.
 To show a `String` field with 50 pixels, you could nest a `hint` element named `display-width` and give it a value of `50`.